wp-plugins/spots/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed: TinyMCE with WordPress 3.3 would leave an editor at the bottom of the widget page.
+* Fixed: TinyMCE would break on drag and drop of a widget.
+* Added: Made the currently selected spot more obvious when in the spot selector MCE popup.

+= 1.0.3 =
+* Fixed: Featured image was not being correctly displayed as it relies on the $post global being overridden.

+= 1.0.2 =
+* Fixed: Bug with media upload buttons not associating the spot with its attachments on the widgets screen.

 = 1.0.1 =
 * Improved UI and UX on widget.
 * Fixed bug that created multiple draft versions of a Spot when a template tag initiated a non-existent Spot.